artasparks/gpub/README.md

 custom renderers.
 See the [Markdown Page](http://daringfireball.net/projects/markdown/syntax) for more details about the supported syntax.

+GPub also uses Markdown to gather diagram-level Metadata.
+The following headers will be used to generate chapter-data.

+    # Foo Bar => Book Foo Bar
+    ## Foo Bar => Part Foo Bar
+    ### Foo Bar => Chapter Foo Bar

 #### Templating and Templating Variables
 The basic structure of the output file generated is provided by a template, that is ultimately rendered by [Mustache.js](https://github.com/janl/mustache.js/).